 As a consultant to schools, I work with a number of special education teachers who are just beginning to use Unique Learning System to support specially designed instruction.
 I’ve found that there are some hidden gems within the materials that educators may be missing out on.
 So, I’m going to share five of them with you here.

 Unique Learning System includes many instructional high‑leverage practices that ensure the needs of each unique learner are met.
-Did you know that there are engaging, on-demand science, social studies, and math courses in addition to the thematic unit lessons?
+Did you know that in addition to engaging, on-demand science and social studies courses, ULS also provides foundational math and science of reading-aligned phonics courses?
 These supplemental, ready‑made, research- and evidence-based lessons are well worth discovering.
 Regardless of the grade band you teach, you’ll have access to all of the courses and be able to search for the topics you need by keywords, tags, subjects, or categories.
 One reason I love this content is that it allows you to pull supplemental assignments for those in inclusion settings.
-And with the math courses, students have even more support with differentiated activities that provide systematic, explicit, skills‑based instruction in foundational mathematics!
+And with the math and ELA courses, students have even more support with differentiated activities that provide systematic, explicit, skills‑based instruction!

 2. Core materials